meshery/meshery/docs/pages/guides/tutorials/hello-kubernetes-with-dapr.md

 2. Give the view a name (rename).
 3. Click the filter icon.
 4. Choose appropriate filters to limited displayed resources in the view.
 For example, here we want to display deployment,Service,dapr component,pods  etc.
-Additionally, we will also add a label filter, i.e., `tutorial=Hello kubernetes-main1` in this case.
+Additionally, we will also add a label filter, i.e., `tutorial=Hello kubernetes` in this case.
 This should show a filtered view with only your resources. similar to the screenshot below:

 ### Viewing deployment and service information